GMT +3 hours

-Few names evoke such a romantic image as the ‘spice island’ of Zanzibar.
-The capital, Stone Town, is a UNESCO World Heritage Site and home to a fascinating maze of narrow streets, whilst on the East Coast pristine beaches beckon visitors to the reef-protected warm waters as traditional wooden dhows sail by.
+The Zanzibar archipelago is a jewel in the Indian Ocean, just 60 miles off Africa's east coast.
+Few names evoke such a romantic image as the main ‘spice island’ of Zanzibar.
+The capital, Stone Town, is a UNESCO World Heritage Site and home to a fascinating maze of narrow streets, while on the east coast pristine beaches beckon visitors to the reef-protected warm waters as traditional wooden dhows sail by.
 Across from the main island, the small sister island of Pemba offers away-from-it-all escapes.

 Zanzibar holiday highlights

-Zanzibar is a jewel in the Indian Ocean just 60 miles off Africa’s east coast, reached by a two-hour boat journey from Dar es Salaam or the recommended short flight from Dar es Salaam or Nairobi.
+Zanzibar is reached by a two-hour boat journey from Dar es Salaam or the recommended short flight from Dar es Salaam or Nairobi.
 The historic part of Zanzibar’s capital (Zanzibar Town) is Stone Town – UNESCO World Heritage listed and the cultural heart of the island.
 This coastal city is a real mix of cultural influences, with labyrinthine alleyways, Sultan’s palaces, weathered historic buildings, intricate architectural details and bustling curio stalls – a real assault on the senses.
 Visit the House of Wonders, Stone Town’s largest building, built in 1883 for the second Sultan of Zanzibar, and now a museum dedicated to Zanzibar’s history and culture.
 Wander around the old forts and vibrant markets, and visit the site of the former slave market.
 Then head to one of the rooftop restaurants for a bite to eat or a refreshing drink.